web3privacy/web3privacy/theywonthave/Readme.md

 _Unavailable data impact_: how data usage or approach changes when there's no data available

-_Privacy benefits_: how systems, relations, economies change after getting back control to your data
+_Privacy benefits_: how systems, relations, economies change after getting back control of your data

 # **Step-by-step guide**